Your Wedding Day: The Importance of a First Look or First Touch

 - 2 min read

-Your wedding day will be full of unforgettable moments—but one of the most meaningful might happen before you even walk down the aisle.
+Your wedding day will be full of unforgettable moments.
+One of the most meaningful may happen before you even walk down the aisle.

-Couples today are choosing between a first look and a first touch as a way to connect before the ceremony.
-Both are deeply emotional moments that can set the tone for the day—but which one is right for you?
+Couples today are choosing between a first look and a first touch to connect before the ceremony.
+Both are deeply emotional moments that can set the tone for your special day.
+But which one is right for you?

 Let’s break it down.

-A first look is when the couple sees each other in a private moment before the ceremony.
-It's beautifully intimate—and it creates a chance to pause, breathe, and share your excitement together before everything unfolds.
+A first look is when the couple sees each other privately before the ceremony.
+This moment is beautifully intimate.
+It creates a chance to pause, breathe, and share your excitement together before everything unfolds.

 It creates a quiet, emotional moment just for you.

-You can capture incredible raw reactions on video and in photos.
+You capture incredible raw reactions on video and in photos.

 It often frees up more time for portraits before the ceremony.